EduCaaS/catalog/templates/nextcloud/0/README.md

 Go to the Apps section and choose "Productivity" Install the "Collabora Online" app
-In Admin -> Collabora Online specific the URL of the server you have setup before (https://office.example.com), without the end slash.
+In Admin -> Collabora Online specific the URL of your domain (https://office.example.com), without the end slash.

 Enjoy